 But it’s not just the looks or UI that determines the user’s decision to choose a Linux distro.
 Other factors come into the role too, and below are more sub-topics describing all about software management between the two Linux OS.

-Ubuntu uses dpkg; Debian Package Management, for distributing software to end users while Fedora uses Red Hat Package Management called rpm.
-Both are very popular package management among the Linux community and their command line tools are easy to use too.
+Ubuntu uses dpkg; Debian Package Management, for distributing software to end-users while Fedora uses Red Hat Package Management called rpm.
+Both are very popular package management among the Linux community and their command-line tools are easy to use too.

-But each Linux distro quite varies when it comes to the software that's being distributed.
-Canonical releases new Ubuntu versions every six months; usually in the month of April and then on October.
-So for each release, the developers maintain a development schedule, after a new Ubuntu release, it enters into "freeze" state where its development on testing new software is halted.
+But each Linux distro quite varies when it comes to the software that’s being distributed.
+Canonical releases new Ubuntu versions every six months; usually in the month of April and then in October.
+So for each release, the developers maintain a development schedule, after a new Ubuntu release, it enters into “freeze” state where its development on testing new software is halted.

 Whereas, Fedora also following the same six months release cycle, pretty much mimics a rolling release Linux distro (though it is not one of those).
 Almost all software packages are updated regularly so users get the opportunity to try out the latest software, unlike Ubuntu.
 However, this invites “instability” on the user’s side as software bugs are more commonly faced but not critical enough to render the system unusable.